KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/docs/ws3-variables-aliases/1variables.md

 1. To `echo` the variable, type `echo $MY_FAV_DRINK` <i class="fa fa-share fa-rotate-180"></i>.
    {% hint style='info' %}
-We created session variables which means the variables are only available for the session.
+We created a session variable which means the variable is available for the duration of the session.
 Try closing your terminal, reopening, and `echo` your variable.
    {% endhint %}

 1. Now try displaying the values for the built-in OS variables of HOME and USERNAME by typing in the following command for your OS then press `Enter`.